hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 The key word ``VARIATIONS`` takes a list of variations.
 Each variation is specified by a set of scale factors, and a PDF choice (or AlphaS(MZ) choice, see below).
-There are also on-the-fly variations for approximate electroweak corrections, this is discussed in its own section, :ref:`Approximate Electroweak Corrections`.

 Scale factors can be given for the renormalisation, factorisation and for the merging scale.
 The corresponding keys are ``MuR2``, ``MuF2`` and ``QCUT``, respectively.
-The factors for the renormalisation and factorisation scales must be given in their quadratic form, i.e. ``MuR2: 4.0`` applies a scale factor of 2.0 to the renormalisation scale.
-All scale factors can be omitted (they default to 1.0).
+The factors for the renormalisation and factorisation scales must be given in their quadratic form, i.e. a ``MUR2: 4.0`` means that the (unsquared) renormalisation scale is to be multiplied by a factor of 2.0.
+All scale factors can be omitted
+(they default to 1.0).
 Instead of ``MuR2`` and ``MuF2``, one can also use the keyword ``Mu2``.
 In this case, the given factor is applied to both the renormalisation and the factorisation scale.

-For the ``PDF`` specification, any set present in any of the PDF library interfaces loaded through ``PDF_LIBRARY`` can be used.
-If no PDF set is given it defaults to the nominal one.
-Specific PDF members can be specified by appending the PDF set name with ``/<member-id>``.

 Instead of using ``PDF: <PDF>`` (which consistently also varies the strong coupling if the PDF has a different specification of it!), one can also specify a pure AlphaS variation by giving its value at the Z mass scale: ``AlphaS(MZ):
 <alphas(mz)-value>``.
-This can be useful e.g. for leptonic productions.
+This can be useful e.g. for leptonic productions,

-It can be painful to write every variation explicitly, e.g. for 7-point scale factor variations or if one want variations for all members of a PDF set.
-Therefore an asterisk can be appended to some values, which results in an *expansion*.
-For PDF sets, this means that the variation is repeated for each member of that set.
-For scale factors, ``4.0*`` is expanded to itself, unity, and its inverse: ``1.0/4.0, 1.0, 4.0``.
-A special meaning is reserved for specifying ``Mu2: 4.0*``, which expands to a 7-point scale variation:
+and is currently exclusive to the ``VARIATIONS`` syntax.

+Also ``VARIATIONS`` can expand values using the star syntax:

 .. code-block:: yaml